mariochampion/liquibasehub-setup-mac/README.md

 4d.
 Example usage: `python makechangelogs.py 5 25 update meta xml` to create 5 XML changelogs of 25 changesets, run `update` and send only `meta` data to Hub using local and transient H2 database

 **Details**
-1. There are two REQUIRED and two OPTIONAL parameters available in the command line.
+1. There are two REQUIRED and three OPTIONAL parameters available in the command line.
 THE ORDER MATTERS.
     1. REQ: number of changelogs to create
     2. REQ: number of changesets in each changelog
     3. OPT: command to run (right now limited to `update`)
     4. OPT: switch to send data to Hub or not [all=default|meta|off]
+    5. OPT: swicth changelog file type between [sql=default|xml]
 2. Example: `python makechangelogs.py 5 25 <update> <all>`
 3. Output with NO optional `update` parameter:
 	1. a new directory "loadtest_5x25_<HrMinSecTimestamp>" with contents
-	2. 5 changelogs named "changelog001.h2.sql", "changelog002.h2.sql", etc with 25 changesets in each
+	2. 5 formatted SQL changelogs named "changelog001.h2.sql", "changelog002.h2.sql", etc with 25 changesets in each
 	3. 5 matching liquibase.properties files "liquibase-01.properties", "liquibase-02.properties", etc
 4. Output with optional `update` parameter:
 	1. same as above BUT then `liquibase update` is called for each properties file